 The report is under the “Performance” tab in which you can set specific filters and see the average position, CTR, number of impressions and clicks for each search query.

-On the other hand, rank tracking tools are designed for this purpose, so their UI and features give you a lot more insights than the Search Console.
+On the other hand, rank tracking tools (like SERPWatcher) are designed for this purpose, so their UI and features give you a lot more insights than the Search Console.

 The main features that your rank tracking tool should have:

 Many of the tools are freemium or with a time-limited trial.
 Make sure to read reviews and test the tools so you spend your budget wisely.

 To get the most of keyword rankings, it’s important to understand that ranking #1 for each keyword should not be the only priority.